DMW2151/gcaas/readme.md

         time_total:  0.080624s
 ```

-To simulate a higher load situation, I created a list of 1000 UNIQUE partial addresses samples from the New York City 1M datset to send to the FWD geocoding endpoint.
+To simulate a higher load situation, I created a test list of 1000 partial addresses samples from the New York City 1M datset to send to the FWD geocoding endpoint.
 I sent these over the wire with parallelism == 8 and found that the API did slow down a bit, but is still in an acceptable range.

 ```bash
 time (cat nyc_address_sample.txt |\